*Please note that the following information may differ from country to country. ESA Consultants operates in Ireland.

 - chemical concerns.

-There are also staff claiming wrongful or unfair dismissal, equality claims, computers crashing with no backup, electrical faults, staff taking customers, and theft.
+- You could also face staff claiming wrongful or unfair dismissal, equality claims, computers crashing with no backup, electrical faults, staff taking customers, and theft.

 An insurance policy is invisible: you pay for it, and you get a lot of paper.
-After that, it only appears on your bank statement every month.
-So that’s why I have it.
-Crying over the cost or the fact that insurance policy companies seem to settle out cases even though you object is merely pointing the finger at the wrong people.
+After that, it appears on your bank statement every month.
 If you get your house in order, the settlements will be less, and in time, your premium will drop.
 While you can budget your insurance premiums into your weekly or monthly outgoings, you can’t plan for the legal costs and compensation payments that may arise.
 From a business management point of view, being covered and protected by insurance is the more manageable solution.